VIVEKCHOWDARI10/Hotstar-Project/README.md

 ```

- * IN JIRA , MOVE THE TASK IN TO-DO TO IN -PROGRESS AND START THE PROJECT
+ * IN JIRA , MOVE THE TASK FROM  TO-DO TO IN -PROGRESS AND START THE PROJECT

 3. Now use your utm or else create an  EC2 instance ( ubuntu , t3.xlarge , keypair for ssh , 15 GiB , for now open all ports in inbound rules or else open ports  for
 * HTTP , HTTPS